josh098900/union_shop/README.md

 Make sure the repository is public.
 Check to see if it opens in an incognito/private window (you should not get a 404 error).

-⚠️ You can edit the link before the deadline, but do not edit the repository (do not make new commits) after the deadline.
+⚠️ You can edit the link itself before the deadline, but do not edit the repository (do not make new commits) after the deadline.
 I will label your submission as late if you do this.

 ## Demonstration